Table of contents

 IOP and sober living programs offer peer accountability in addiction recovery as well as opportunities to connect with sober individuals with similar shared life experiences.
 These types of addiction treatment programs are also flexible so you can also attend school, go to work, and maintain your responsibilities at home.

-If you’d like more information about peer support communities at an alcohol and drug rehab center like Nova Recovery Center, please call to learn more about our programs today.
+If you’d like more information about peer support communities at a drug and alcohol rehab in Austin, please call Nova Recovery Center to learn more about our programs today.